-Full service catering companies pair your input with their culinary experience to make you a custom menu, then offer exceptional food and gracious service at your event.
+Full-service catering companies pair your input with their culinary experience to make you a custom menu, then offer exceptional food and gracious service at your event.
 A caterer can provide food and hospitality at wedding celebrations, birthdays, anniversaries, graduations, holiday parties, rehearsal dinners, corporate events, baby showers and everything in between.

-What’s in this catering cost guide?
+What’s in this cost guide?

 Caterers typically charge per guest, not per hour.
 They may include flat fees for additional rental items, but these fees are not impacted by the length of the event.